The broad-lined type Ic supernova 2020lao experienced an energetic explosion with no central-engine signatures: Analysis

-A summary of all non-detections, detections, recovered detections, and $t_{exp}$ estimates is provided in Table~\ref{tab:discoveryinfo}.
+A summary of all non-detections, detections, recovered detections, and $\Delta t_{exp}$ estimates of their corresponding observational dates relative to our revised $t_{exp}$ estimate is provided in Table~\ref{tab:discoveryinfo}.
 Finally, we note that with our revised TESS $t_{exp}$ value and the recovered ZTF $r$-band detection, the earliest ground-based detection of SN~2020lao occurred $\approx 27$ hours after $t_{exp}$.